j96w/6-PACK/README.md

 4. Unzip all the components of [NOCS-REAL275-additional.zip](https://drive.google.com/drive/folders/1FWNYJ1E7nMJe7FSK_jVD8YsuMrAVhmvJ?usp=sharing) into your `My_NOCS/` folder.
 After this step, you should have these directories: `My_NOCS/data_list`, `My_NOCS/data_pose`, `My_NOCS/model_pts` and `My_NOCS/model_scales`.
 Here the `model_pts` are the object pointclouds copied from [ShapeNetCore](https://www.shapenet.org/).
 The `model_scales` is calculated by us through finding the smallest fit 3D bbox on the object pointclouds.

-5. Then, please also run `python data_preprocess.py` in the `6-PACK/dataset/` folder to generate the `.bbox` files we use for the training.
+5. Then, please also run `python data_preprocess.py` in the `6-PACK/dataset/` folder to generate the `_bbox.txt` files we use for the training.

 6. We also follow NOCS to use [COCO Dataset](http://cocodataset.org) for data augmentation.
 Download [COCO Train Images 2017](http://cocodataset.org/#download) and move the `train2017/` folder into `My_NOCS/` folder.